 At What Age Should You Stop Getting Moles?

-Mostly people stop getting more moles on their body after the age of 30 years.
+Most people stop getting more moles on their body after the age of 30 years.

 However, other skin growths like freckles, skin tags and lentigines are more common in adulthood.